barker1889/Simple.Migrations.ConsoleRunner/README.md

 * --connection-string: SQL Server connection string e.g "Server=.;Trusted_Connection=True;Database=MyTestDb;"
 * --version: The migration number
 * --mode: Either NoOp or Apply
   * *"noop"* will just display the changes.
-No migrations will be applied - the database will only be used to read the current version
+No migrations will be applied.
+A version table will be created if it doesn't exist
   * *"apply"* will actually run the migrations
 * --migrations: This is the path to the dll that contains the migrations.
 It can be absolute or relative.